theBoyus/homeAutomation/doc/test.md

-# 14/12-23
+## Testing Progress and Sensor Optimization

-Tested the stand alone sensor and the photoresistor module and the photoresistor module seemed to behave more accurate to light than the standalone.
+**14/12-23:**
-Still we done get any convertible data really.
-Hopefully the adafruit gives more usable data.
+During this phase, we conducted a thorough assessment of both the standalone sensor and the photoresistor module.
+Surprisingly, the photoresistor module exhibited a more accurate response to light conditions compared to the standalone sensor.
+However, the data obtained wasn't easily convertible into actionable insights.
+In our pursuit of more usable data, we turned our attention to the Adafruit sensor, hopeful that it would provide more comprehensive and reliable information.

-# 14/12-23
+**14/12-23:**

-After some struggles we made the adafruit sensor work. the data it gives is increadibly more detailed than the photoresistor module.
-Definitly more usable.
+After overcoming initial challenges, we successfully integrated the Adafruit sensor into our system.
+The data it yielded surpassed our expectations, offering significantly more detailed insights compared to the photoresistor module.
+The enhanced granularity of the data proved to be a pivotal advancement, ensuring more precise control over our lighting system.

-# 26/12-23
+**26/12-23:**

-Adafruit sensor works well with micropico lib we found. it now also connects to the website and can push data aswell as pull, i.e turn on or off a light.
+Building upon the successful integration of the Adafruit sensor, we further optimized its functionality by leveraging the Micropico library.
+This enhancement not only ensured the sensor's seamless connection to our website but also empowered it to both push and pull data.
+In practical terms, this meant the sensor could not only transmit data but also trigger actions, such as turning lights on or off.
+This dual functionality marked a crucial milestone in achieving a more dynamic and responsive lighting control system.